lignumsystem/lignum-core/README.md

 `cmake` is the standard, stable release version and `cmake-devel` tracks the latest features and changes.

 ### HDF5
-[HDF5](https://www.hdfgroup.org) files function like a file system within a single file, using a hierarchical structure to store large self-documenting datasets.
-It is used to save simulation configuration and results including the simulated trees:
+[HDF5](https://www.hdfgroup.org) files act like a file system within a single file, using a hierarchical structure to store large self-documenting datasets.
+This standardized storage format is used to save simulation configuration and results, including the simulated trees:

 	sudo port install hdf5

-HDF5 provides format for data analysis with high-level languages like R or Python.
+HDF5 facilitates seamless data analysis for high-level languages like R or Python.
 Both offer dedicated packages — `rhdf5` and `h5py`, respectively — that implement the
 HDF5 API for reading, writing, and inspecting data.